Kyleswillard/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+A: Create a class component add a state object (or you can create the constructor and super) add the key value pairs that you want the state object to control.

 2. Describe the different phases of the component lifecycle.
+A: Render => Mount => Update => Unmount

 3. Demonstrate an understanding of class component lifecycle methods.
+A: Constructor, Rendor, ComponentDidMount, ComponentDidUpdate, ComponentWillUnmount

 4. Define stateful logic.
+A: Stateful logic is setting up your application to update state when certain actions happen.

 5. Describe how to test a React component with React Testing Library.
+A: You search for an element and then have the testing library watch what happens when you do specific actions with that element.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.